Rate-Independent Computation in Continuous Chemical Reaction Networks: The Computational Power of Stable Computation

 \begin{defn} A function $f: \Rp^k \to \Rp$ is \emph{positive-continuous} if, for all $U \subseteq \{1,\ldots,k\}$, $f$ is continuous on the domain

 \end{defn} In other words, $f$ is continuous on any subset $D \subset \Rp^k$ that does not have any coordinate $i \in \{1,\ldots,k\}$ that takes both zero and positive values in $D$.

-The following are the main theorems of this paper.
-The first exactly characterizes functions computable with the direct representation of inputs and outputs, while the second characterizes the functions computable with the dual-rail representation.
+The following theorems are the main results of this paper, exactly characterizing the functions stably computable with direct and dual-rail representation of inputs and outputs, and showing the equivalence between fair computation and stable computation.
+Furthermore, although non-feedforward CRCs do exist to compute functions in this class, the theorem shows that feedforward CRCs suffice to compute all such functions.